knownis/blinkytoy/project/README.md

 ## Use command make all and make load inside the project folder to create the program and load it into msp430.
 You can also use make load command inside SebsToy folder.

 # ENJOY
 - This project has been delivered and graded.
-Some files had been modified as a security measure.
+Some files have been modified as a security measure.